-Welcome to Cockatoo Island.
-We're pleased to have you here to complete your site study!
-A site study is an inquiry based examination of an historically or culturally significant location.
+Welcome to Cockatoo Island We're pleased to have you here to complete your site study!
+A site study is an inquiry-based examination of an historically or culturally significant location.
 Cockatoo Island is the perfect site for this investigation.
 The island has a fascinating history which reveals insights into the major social, political and technological progress of Australian society.
 It has been settled since 1839 and has been used as a convict penal settlement, a reformatory and industrial school, a prison and one of the most important maritime and industrial sites in Australia.
 Additionally, the Cockatoo Island Dockyard became a major contributor to the war effort.
 In 2000 the island was the subject of an indigenous land rights claim and in 2010 it was listed as a World Heritage Site.
 This site study will:

-• Deepen your knowledge and understanding of significant developments in Australia's social, political and cultural history.

-- The skills to undertake the process of historical inquiry. - The skills to communicate your understanding of history.
+- Deepen your knowledge and understanding of significant developments in Australia's social, political and cultural history. - · The skills to undertake the process of historical inquiry. - · The skills to communicate your understanding of history.
 One of the most important things about studying history is using sources to uncover the facts of history.
-There are two main types of sources Primary Sources: evidence from the time of an event, they are often one-off and are used as firsthand accounts to help us understand history.
+There are two main types of sources Primary Sources: evidence from the time of an event, they are often one-off and are used as first- hand accounts to help us understand history.
 Primary sources can include diaries, letters, photographs, maps, video and film, sound recordings, interviews, newspapers and magazines.
 Secondary Sources: published after an event and often interpret primary sources.
 They may give additional opinions and they can be biased.
 Secondary sources include textbooks, biographies, documentaries and articles These can help you interpret history, along with the study of physical evidence Physical Evidence can include sites, buildings and artefacts of the era may remain from the past.
 Although it may not reveal the whole story, physical evidence can help us to understand the past.
 This excursion will base your study around particular locations to reveal layers of history.
 Throughout this excursion you will encounter all of these types of evidence to help uncover clues about the past to reveal facts about Cockatoo Island and Australia's economic, political, social and cultural history.
+The Guardhouse and Convict Barracks The Guardhouse is one of the most important structures on Cockatoo Island; it is part of the convict precinct.
+Looking for Physical Evidence in the guardhouse, what are three (3) elements of the building that help you to understand it's original purpose and function?
+1.